jimhigson/oboe.js/writing/main/3_Background.md

 Node.js
 -------

--   Compare to Erlang.
-Waiter model.
-Node restaurant much more efficient use of expensive resources.
--   No 'task' class or type, tasks are nothing more than functions, possibly having some values implicitly wrapped up in their closure.

 Node.js is a general purpose tool for executing Javascript outside of a browser.
 I has the aim of low-latency i/o and is used predominantly for server applications and command line tools.
 It is difficult to judge to